kirillvy/react-slots/README.md

 ## Roadmap to 1.0

 - 1.0

-Plans:
   - Full examples
   - Test coverage for ordinary and edge cases
   - Modules for assistive slots
   - Passing props other than children through Context API (unique global and component-level slots).
   - Caching, priority and garbage collection for global slots.
-- Package optimizations (tree-shaking)
+  - Package optimizatio ns (tree-shaking)